 National and international competitions

 The FIPJP World Championships take place every two years.
 Men's championships are held in even-numbered years, while women's and youth championships are held in odd-numbered years.
-In 2015 FIPJP introduced a new world championship, men's and women's singles, and the intention is to expand this to men's and women's doubles and mixed doubles.
+In 2015 FIPJP introduced a new world championship, men's and women's singles, and that has since expanded include men's and women's doubles and mixed doubles.
 Perhaps the best-known international championship is the Mondial la Marseillaise de Pétanque, which takes place every year in Marseille, France, with more than 16,000 participants and more than 200,000 spectators.

 Petanque is not currently an Olympic sport, although the Confédération Mondiale des Sports de Boules — which was created in 1985 by several international boules organizations specifically for this purpose and has been lobbying the Olympic Committee to make it part of the Summer Olympics.
 In 2015 they made a renewed campaign to get Boule Sports included in the Olympics in time for the 2024 games.